ameerghazal/Outline-Application/README.md

 CS 3203 Project Documentation

-# OUTLINE APPLICATION
 Social media mobile application where friends post outlines of their days.

 ## Software
-Built using React Native and Firebase
+Built using React Native, PostgreSQL, and Firebase

 ## Version
 0.1 (beta)